-Recently we were contacted by the San Diego Business Journal, a well known weekly publication specifically targeting items of interest to the local business community in our city.
+Recently we were contacted by Tony Cagala of the San Diego Business Journal, a well known weekly publication specifically targeting items of interest to the local business community in our city.
 They were writing a piece all about Esports and the gaming industry and as they’d heard about our new location, they wanted to feature us in the article.
-Our founder, Mr. Agragati Siegel, and one of our advisory board members, Mr. William Arrington, met with them at our gaming arena in Kearny Mesa.
+Our founder, Mr. Agragati Siegel, and one of our advisory board members, Mr. Randall Fernandes, met with them at our gaming arena in Kearny Mesa.
 For over two hours, we spoke about the scene, the trends in the industry, and the future of Esports.

 GAMING: Gear, Games and Player Participation Create Sector Worth Billions

 Turtle Beach Corp., the San Diego company that provides gaming headsets and audio accessories for video game consoles, is experiencing explosive growth.
 The company is reporting a 185 percent growth in its first quarter this year with $40.5 million, compared with last year’s $14.4 million.
 Its growth is a result of a boom in e-sports, or the professional competitive online gaming industry.
 Several market research firms are forecasting e-sports to reach revenues in the billions as mainstream audiences, sponsorships, advertising, media rights and content licenses are drawn in.

 Newzoo, a market intelligence provider headquartered in Amsterdam, reports the global e-sports economy will continue its growth pattern, reaching $905.6 million this year.
 By 2020, Newzoo is estimating the industry will reach $1.4 billion.
 While San Diego may not be a driver in the rise of e-sports it definitely has its players.